xxln/taskflow/README.md

 - **Local-first** file storage (YAML/JSON)
 - **FastAPI** backend with simple REST endpoints
 - **Minimal web UI** for creating/editing/logging tasks
+- **AI-assisted text polishing** in the UI (titles, descriptions, notes, iteration fields) via OpenRouter
+- **Customizable background styles** (Dark, Gradient, Grid, Light)

+## 🌐 Web UI

+### Background styles
+- Use the background selector in the top bar to switch between Dark, Gradient, Grid, or Light.
+Your choice is saved in `localStorage`.

+### AI-assisted editing
+- Click the AI button in the top bar to open AI Settings.
+- Paste your OpenRouter API key and pick a model from the dropdown (the list is fetched dynamically from OpenRouter).
+Your selections are saved locally as `aiKey` and `aiModel`.
+- In task Create/Edit and Iteration modals, use “Polish ✨” buttons to improve the corresponding field using your selected model.
+- Calls are made to OpenRouter’s Chat Completions API and include attribution headers per their quickstart.
+See: [OpenRouter Quickstart](https://openrouter.ai/docs/quickstart).

 ## 📋 Core Commands